How to Leave No Trace

 - If it wasn’t in your body, don’t put it in the potty!
 No tampons, trash, cigarette butts, etc. One ply toilet paper ONLY.

-- Sort your trash and recycling for easy drop off at collection centers on your way home.
+- Sort trash and recycling for easy drop off at collection centers on your way home.
 See Pack it out!

-- If you plan to use a burn barrel, bring a shovel and metal containers to scoop up and remove any ashes.
+- If you plan to use a burn barrel, bring a shovel and metal containers to scoop up and remove ashes.
 All burn barrels must be elevated 10″ off the playa surface to prevent burn scars.

 - WOOD IS MOOP!
 Wood is the #1 MOOP issue in Black Rock City.
 That’s right!
 Wood from sawdust, splinters, wood debris and firewood bark poses a major MOOP problem.
 Help keep the playa beautiful by laying down a tarp or rug under your wood cutting stations and firewood storage areas.
 If you see wood on the ground, pick it up!